All-Inclusive | Small Group Tour

 The full day may include several of these activities:

-- Short interpretive walks led by your naturalist guide
+- Embark on interpretative nature walks or snowshoes led by a naturalist guide

-Along the scenic loop is the Dungeness National Wildlife Refuge where your naturalist guide may bring you onto the sand spit that hooks out into the strait, leading to an old lighthouse.
-In spring and fall thousands of waterfowl and shorebirds descend on the shallow waters protected by the spit!
-You can watch for them while exploring the driftwood strewn beach.
+On days when the weather closes access to Hurricane ridge, we may visit the Dungeness National Wildlife Refuge.
+The Dungeness sand spit hooks out into the strait, leading to an old lighthouse, and in the spring and fall thousands of waterfowl and shorebirds descend on the shallow waters protected by the spit!

 Book Now or call us toll-free at (866) 203-7603!